grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 * [OpenTelemetry's OTEPs](https://github.com/open-telemetry/oteps)
 * [Kubernetes Enhancement Proposals (KEPs)](https://github.com/kubernetes/enhancements)

-All of these processes are similar, but in the end, a mix of the IETF and Rust workflows were used to derive this document.
+All of these processes are similar, but in the end, the current objective is to start collecting proposals publicly rather than to be prescriptive yet.